dasch-swiss/dsp-tools/docs/assets/0123-import-scripts/README.md

 - extras: OpenRefine, Git GUIs, regexr

-# First steps with Visual Studio Code (VSC)
-[**Visual Studio Code**](https://code.visualstudio.com/download) is the industry standard IDE, free to use, and recommended for your daily work at DaSCH.
-Recommended extensions to install from within VSC:

-- redhat.vscode-xml
-- ms-python.python
-- ms-python.vscode-pylance
-- zainchen.json
-- nickdemayo.vscode-json-editor
-- visualstudioexptteam.vscodeintellicode
-- redhat.vscode-xml
-- dotjoshjohnson.xml

 ## Initialize Git
 Open this repository in Visual Studio Code, change to the "Source Control" tab, and click on "Inizialize Repository":